enova/pgl_ddl_deploy/README.md

 # For Developers
 ## Regression testing
-You can run the regression suite, which must be on a server that has pglogical packages available.
+You can run the regression suite, which must be on a server that has pglogical packages available, and a cluster that is configured to allow creating the pglogical extension (i.e. adding it to shared_preload_libraries).
 Note that the regression suite does not do any cross-server replication testing, but it does cover a wide variety of replication cases and the core of what is needed to verify DDL replication.

 As with any extension: